ExaWorks/job-api-spec/specification.md

 approximation, a job management API is understood as an abstraction layer on top of various LRMs.

+Job management is sometimes also provided by execution managers, with capabilities similar to LRMs but operating in user space, on a limited subset of resources such as within a job's allocation.
+This job management API aims to also transparently abstract such execution managers.

 ### A Note About Code Samples